Incident intelligence

 Detection is connected to resolution.

 Incidents should not stop at diagnosis.
-GenticFlow connects the incident record to the remediation surface that fits the risk and certainty of the case.
+GenticFlow connects the incident record to the resolution path that fits the risk and certainty of the case.

-Route into a resolution playbook when the incident maps to a supported remediation class.
+Route into a resolution playbook when the incident maps to a supported issue class.

 Trigger an automation workflow when the fix needs client, site, app, or policy-specific steps.

-Open the technician toolkit with the incident context, endpoint evidence, and root-cause hypothesis attached.
+Open the technician workbench with the incident context, device evidence, and root-cause hypothesis attached.

 FAQ